 If there's one thing we love doing more than anything on a Sunday, it's nothing.
 There's just something supremely satisfying — zen, even — about having 24 hours of zero obligations before diving back into the 9–5.

 To help you make the most of those hours, we've come up with a few simple steps that'll have you on your way to a perfect lazy Sunday.
+Hold on a second, though.
+What is the lazy Sunday meaning?
+Well, it’s like we said–it’s when you spend Sunday doing absolutely nothing.
+It’s just you in comfy clothes, doing whatever feels most comfortable and renewing for you.

 If you're going to do just one responsible thing on your Sunday, make it showering.
 Nothing kickstarts a relaxing morning like being squeaky clean.
 It'll have you instantly feeling more refreshed.
 (Plus, it'll give you something to do while you're waiting on the coffee pot.)